maxime-tournier/pouf/README.md

 in c++, but it also comes with python scripts to ease the creation and scripting of SOFA scenes.

+So far this plugin has only be tested on OSX 10.9 and Debian.
+It *might* work under windows.

 Requirements
 ------------

 - a working [SOFA] installation.
-The Python plug-in is highly recommended.
+Enabling the Python plug-in is highly recommended.
-- a c++11 compiler

 Installation
 ------------